Khayreddine Merzougui

-Khayreddine Merzougui (خير الدين مرزوقي; born 16 August 1992 in Aïn Defla) is an Algerian footballer who plays for club MB Rouissat.
+Khayreddine Merzougui (خير الدين مرزوقي; born 16 August 1992 in Aïn Defla) is an Algerian footballer who plays for club JS El Biar.

 Merzougi finished as the top scorer of the 2014–15 Algerian Ligue Professionnelle 2 with 17 goals for RC Relizane.

 In June 2015, Merzougi signed a two-year contract with MC Alger.

+On 1 August 2022, he returned to MC Alger.

+On 27 July 2025, he joined MB Rouissat.

+In July 2026, he joined JS El Biar.

 Doping ban

 In January 2016 it was announced that Merzougi was banned from sports for two years by the Confederation of African Football after testing positive for Methylhexanamine.
 However, in March 2016, FIFA confirmed they were giving an extended four-year ban to apply worldwide through 24 January 2020.